projg2/nattka/README.rst

   if arches are not CC-ed yet (if keywords can be determined from package list).

+- Support for generic package dependency syntax in package list field for keywording requests, removing the requirement to explicitly specify one package version and keep it updated.

 - ``apply`` command that replaces ``getatoms.py``, with support for applying keywords in place and dependency sort of output.